syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-bookmarks.md

 You can insert table, paragraph, simple text and paragraph item at the start or end location of the current bookmark by using bookmark navigator.

-You can insert table, paragraph, simple text and paragraph item at the start or end location of the current bookmark by using bookmark navigator.

 The following code example shows how to insert a simple text by using BookmarkNavigator.

 {% tabs %}